Symplectic Regularization of Binary Collisions in the Circular N+2 Sitnikov Problem: Introduction

 In Celestial Mechanics, the $N$-body problem has two types of singularities: collisions between two or more bodies, and escapes in bounded time.
 In order to study the behavior of the system close to singularities, it is a common procedure to transform it to another equivalent system that avoids the singularities by means of some methods called \emph{regularizations}.
 There are a lot of regularizing transformations, but unfortunately it is not always possible to regularize an arbitrary singularity.
 For instance, infinite expansions at finite time produce esential singularities in the mathematical model that are not regularizable by topological or analytical methods known until now, and the same is true for some multiple collisions.

-Basically there exist two types of regularizations: analytic regularization formalized by Siegel and Moser \cite{Sie1}, and surgery or topological regularization (also known as block regularization) discovered by Conley and Easton \cite{Con1, Eas1}.
-In particular, it is well-known that rectilinear binary collisions, collisions between two infinitesimal bodies (in $N$+$\nu$ problems) and triple collisions are impossible to regularize by the Easton method \cite{Mar1}.
+Basically there exist two types of regularizations: analytic regularization formalized by Siegel and Moser \cite{Sie1}, regularization by surgery or topological (also known as block regularization) discovered by Conley and Easton \cite{Con1, Eas1}.
+In particular, it is well-known that collisions between two infinitesimal bodies (in $N$+$\nu$ problems) and triple collisions are impossible to regularize by the Easton method \cite{Mar1}.
 Marchal \cite{Mar1} has a very clear exposition about the classification of the singularities in the $N$-body problem and their regularization (when it is possible).

 In this paper we deal with the analytical or Siegel's regularization \cite{Sie1} which is achieved by three ingredients: a local change of coordinates by means of some local diffeomorphism $\rho:M\to M$ on the phase space, a scaling function $g:M\to \mathbb R$ that introduce a new fictitious time $\tau$ by the relation $\frac{dt}{d\tau}=g(w)$ and a set of initial conditions $\phi_0=\phi(0)$ of the flow which specifies the solutions that go to collision; since $N$-body problems are Hamiltonian problems, the set of initial conditions determines an energy level by the conservation of the energy.
 It means that in Hamiltonian problems the analytical regularization process is performed on each fixed energy level $H(x)=h$.